Other commentary from the latest public sector finances data can be found on the following pages:

 Local government and public corporations data

-Both the local government and public corporations data for June 2020 are initial estimates, largely based on the OBR's Coronavirus Reference Scenario (14 May 2020).
+Both local government and public corporations data for July 2020 are initial estimates, largely based on the OBR’s Coronavirus Reference Scenario (14 July 2020) and Fiscal Sustainability Report (July 2020).

-Current and capital transfers between these sectors and central government are based on administrative data supplied by HM Treasury and have no impact at the public sector level.
+Current and capital transfers between these sub-sectors and central government are based on administrative data supplied by HM Treasury and have no impact at the public sector level.

 Borrowing in the current financial year-to-date

-In the current financial year-to-date (April to June 2020), the public sector borrowed £127.9 billion; this is £103.9 billion more than in the same period last year.
-This unprecedented increase largely reflects the impact of the pandemic on the public finances, with the furlough schemes (CJRS and SEISS) adding £37.6 billion in borrowing alone as subsidies paid by central government to the private sector.
+In the current financial year-to-date (April to July 2020), the public sector borrowed £150.5 billion, £128.4 billion more than in the same period last year.
+This unprecedented increase largely reflects the impact of the pandemic on the public finances, with the furlough schemes (CJRS and SEISS) adding £45.2 billion to borrowing alone as subsidies paid by central government to the private sector.

 Borrowing in the latest full financial year

-This month, we publish the fourth provisional estimate of borrowing for the full financial year ending March 2020.
-Since the first estimate published on 23 April 2020, we have revised borrowing upwards by £6.7 billion, from £48.7 billion to £55.4 billion.
+This month we publish the fifth estimate of borrowing for the full financial year ending (FYE) March 2020.
+Since the first estimate published on 23 April 2020, we have revised borrowing upwards by £7.9 billion from £48.7 billion to £56.6 billion.
 This revision reflects the provisional nature of the data under normal circumstances as provisional data estimates are replaced by improved forecasts (and eventually outturn data).
-More notably, this revision reflects updated data being made available as the effects of the coronavirus pandemic on the public finances become clearer.
+More notably this revision reflects updated data being made available as the effects of the coronavirus pandemic on the public finances become clearer.

-Borrowing had generally been falling since its peak in the financial year ending March 2010.
-However, borrowing in the latest full financial year (April 2019 to March 2020) was £14.7 billion more than in the previous financial year, largely because of the impact of the pandemic in March.
+Borrowing had generally been falling since its peak in FYE March 2010.
+However, borrowing in the latest full financial year (April 2019 to March 2020) was £16.1 billion more than in the previous financial year, largely because of the impact of the pandemic in March.

 Nôl i'r tabl cynnwys

-The central government net cash requirement excluding UK Asset Resolution Ltd, Network Rail and Covid Corporate Financing Facility (CGNCR ex) is the amount of cash needed immediately for the UK government to meet its obligations.
-To obtain cash, the UK government sells financial instruments, gilts or Treasury Bills.
+The central government net cash requirement excluding UK Asset Resolution Ltd, Network Rail and Covid Corporate Facility Fund (CGNCR ex) is the amount of cash needed immediately for the UK Government to meet its obligations.
+To obtain cash, the UK Government sells financial instruments, gilts or Treasury Bills.

 The amount of cash required will be affected by changes in the timing of tax payments by individuals and businesses but does not depend on forecast tax receipts in the same way as our accrued (or national accounts) based measures.

-Table 1 demonstrates how the central government net cash requirement (CGNCR) is calculated from its cash receipts and cash outlays.
-This presentation focuses on the central government's own account and excludes cash payments to both local government and public non-financial corporations.
+Table 1 demonstrates how central government’s net cash requirement is calculated from its cash receipts and cash outlays.
+This presentation focuses on the central government’s own account and excludes cash payments to both local government and public non-financial corporations.

-On 20 March 2020, the government introduced a Value Added Tax (VAT) payment deferral policy to support UK business during the coronavirus (COVID-19) pandemic by enabling them to pay VAT due between 20 March 2020 and 30 June 2020 at a later date (though before 31 March 2021).
+On 20 March 2020, the government introduced a Value Added Tax (VAT) payment deferral policy to support UK business during the coronavirus (COVID-19) pandemic by enabling them to pay Value Added Tax (VAT) due between 20 March 2020 and 30 June 2020 at a later date (though before 31 March 2021).
 This policy has substantially lowered VAT cash receipts over this four-month period.

 |2019||2020||Change||% change||2019/20||2020/21||Change||% change|